netcrop/lwrap/README.md

 ## Examples

-* Output screenshots in different natural languages.
+* Output screen shots in different natural languages.

-  lwrap support unicode utf-8 codepage.
+  lwrap support unicode utf-8 code page.
 The actual
 line width consistency depends on the input language
 font glyph width.

-  The default line break is ascii space plus newline,
+  The default line break is ASCII space plus newline,
 it makes the output reversible back to it's original
 input format.
-The reason is ascii space occasionally
+The reason is ASCII space occasionally
-been used as word and name separator in asian
+been used as word and name separator in Asia
 languages, and if these spaces were erased, the output
 will no longer be reversible.
 The default can be
 changed with this command option, and it may be the